Send Dr. Bjorkman an Email

 Phone: (630) 829-1151

-Dr. Ovid Wong is an associate science education professor with Benedictine University since 2007.
+Dr. Ovid Wong is a science education professor with Benedictine University since 2007.
 He has a joint teaching assignment in the College of Science, the College of Liberal Arts and the School of Education.
 He received his B.Sc. and Dip.
 Ed. from the University of Alberta (Canada), his M.Ed. from the University of Washington (Seattle), and his Ph.D. in science education from the University of Illinois (Urbana-Champaign).

 His experience in public education spans over twenty years from the inner city classroom in Chicago to the suburban office of the assistant school superintendent.
 For twelve years he was the lead science instructor at the Center for Gifted and Talented Development at Northwestern University.
 In the summers of 2012 and 2013, Dr. Wong was invited by Dalian Nationalities University in China to train young faculty members representing twelve academic departments in pedagogy and andragogy.
 In 2013, he was invited by Shenyang Normal University in China to conduct cross-cultural training for faculty and students.
 The China trips were supported by the Foreign Expert Exchange fund of the Chinese government.
 In 2017, Dr. Wong was invited by Binh Duong University in Vietnam for faculty pedagogical training.

 In 1989, Dr. Wong received the National Science Foundation’s Outstanding Science Teacher in Illinois award and the National Science Teaching Achievement Recognition (STAR) award by the National Science Teacher Association.
 In the same year he visited the former Soviet Union as the environmental science delegation leader with the student ambassador program.
 He was the first recipient of the outstanding alumni award by the University of Alberta in 1992 and also the first recipient of the distinguished alumni award by the College of Education at the University of Illinois in 1995.
 In 2013, he received the Distinguished Faculty Award in recognition of his significant achievements in research at Benedictine University.